 At the end of Forliti’s presentation, one of the attendees came to the microphone to ask a question.
 Instead of asking a question, he said, “Thank you for sharing” and started clapping.
 The room joined in applause and gave her a standing ovation.
 Over 250 people stood up and recognized the pain and struggles she endured.
 It was transparent that only a strong and confident person could share such intimate details to a group of strangers.
 It was a very heartfelt moment for everyone in the room.

 There were a few other learning moments during the event, one being that the financial industry’s interest and efforts in these crimes is not widely known within the social services sector.
 It cannot be assumed that everyone outside the industry understands the anti-money laundering requirements, reporting efforts or its acronyms.
 This was apparent during the first half of the session when Forliti leaned over and asked Bayer why the banks are filing so many SARs.
 Bayer explained the filing criteria to Forliti, who then explained a SAR in her world is a sexual assault report.
-A clear example of the confusion acronyms can bring to a discussion with those outside the industry.
+This is a clear example of the confusion acronyms can bring to a discussion with those outside the industry.

-Although our event took place on National Human Trafficking Awareness Day and it focused on human trafficking around large sporting events, a message from all of our speakers is that this is a crime that takes place every day.
-Sex trafficking happens every day and no community is spared from its horrific impact.
+Although our event took place on National Human Trafficking Awareness Day and it focused on human trafficking around large sporting events, a message from all of our speakers is that this is a crime that takes place every day and no community is spared from its horrific impact.
 GTCC recognizes the ongoing support our community needs for education and survivor programs.
 Our chapter was proud to donate the registration fees it collected for this event and we were able to match that donation with chapter funds, which were equally divided between Cornerstone and Breaking Free to support their programs.

 As a chapter, we would also like to give recognition to its photographers Adam Goldstein and Alisha Siemens of Shema Global.
-Shema is working to create 25 sewing co-ops in South East Asia to employ rescued girls from sex trafficking.
+Shema is working to create 25 sewing co-ops in Southeast Asia to employ girls rescued from sex trafficking.